ClaraML96/ClaraML96.github.io/index.markdown

   </p>
 </div>

-When we look at the polar chart in **Figure 2**, we see that Manhattan dominates subway usage by a wide margin.
-This is expected, given Manhattan’s dense concentration of commercial areas, offices, tourist attractions, and transit hubs.
-Brooklyn follows next in terms of usage, while Staten Island and the Bronx show relatively lower levels of ridership.
-This visualization emphasizes how central Manhattan is to the daily movement patterns of New Yorkers, an insight that is also visible in the heatmap in **Figure 1**.
+The plar chart in **Figure 2** confirms that Manhattan dominates subway usage, due to its concentration of offices, attractions, and transfer hubs.
+Brooklyn follows, while Staten Island and The Bronx show significantly lower ridership.
+The borough-level data aligns closely with the patterns seen in the heatmap in **Figure 1**, reinforcing Manhattan’s centrality in daily movement.

+### Temporal Patterns: A Day in the Life of the Subway

 <div style="display: flex; justify-content: center;">
   <div style="display: flex; justify-content: center; align-items: center;">